circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 1. Group 'Network Administrators', tab Permissions:
 - Run custom operations over users: Add 'Bulk actie deelnemer controles'

-## Deployment Tasks for next release
-1. Enable the scheduled tasks for the eMandates:

-	- Go to Systeem > [Operaties] Geplande taken.
-Open both tasks ('eMandates Check Pending' and 'eMandates Update Banklist') and set them to 'Ingeschakeld': Yes.

-2. Create and configure a new temporary Product to give eMandate functionality to specific users (later on we will move those permissions to all users):

-	- Go to Systeem > [Gebruikers configuratie] Producten > Nieuw > Gebruiker.
-Fill in the form:
-	Naam: Incassomachtiging (eMandate)
-	Beschrijving: {copy-paste from testC3NL}.
-	[Algemeen] 'Operaties': check 'Geactiveerd' and 'Uitvoeren op mezelf' for 'Incassomachtiging'.

-- Go to Systeem > [Gebruikers configuratie] Groepen > 'Administrateurs - Netwerk'.
-At the Permissies tab change [Gebruikerbeheer] 'Toevoegen / verwijderen van afzonderlijke producten' so 'Incassomachtiging (eMandate)' is checked.

 ## Deployment Tasks for release 1.4.1
 1. Remove the option for users to buy extra units during registration: